Towards Measuring the Traceability of Cryptocurrencies: Introduction

-Privacy and fungibility are closely linked, as reduced fungibility can result in reduced privacy, and conversely, privacy-enhancing technologies tend to improve fungibility as well.
-Despite this relation, we want to emphasize that fungibility is not a privacy or anonymity metric.
-In a typical (information-theoretic) anonymity metric~\cite{diaz2002towards,serjantov2002towards}, the adversary observes a communication system and outputs a probability distribution of the possible targets in an anonymity set.
-The entropy of this distribution captures the adversary's uncertainty about the target.
-Therefore, the anonymity of a communication system depends on adversarial capabilities and background knowledge.
-In contrast, we wish to provide an absolute fungibility metric in the sense that it does not depend on these two or other external components but rather solely depends on the public ledger containing all transactions.
-Informally, a fungibility metric should measure how ``unique'' unspent coins are in a cryptocurrency.
 The uniqueness of a coin is determined by its transaction history, which we model in Section~\ref{sec:theory}.
-The introduction of a fungibility metric is motivated by the following applications. \begin{itemize} \item \textbf{Privacy-focused cryptocurrency wallet.} A user typically owns several coins (or addresses) in a cryptocurrency wallet.
-However, these different coins owned by the user might have differing levels of fungibility.
-An objective fungibility measure could help users select the coin with sufficient fungibility/anonymity required to perform a privacy-critical transaction. \item \textbf{Benchmarking various cryptocurrency and PETs designs.} A fungibility and anonymity metric allows us to compare the efficacy of privacy-preserving cryptocurrency designs, e.g., Zcash~\cite{sasson2014zerocash}, Monero~\cite{van2013cryptonote} or Dash~\cite{duffield2015dash}.
-Similarly, one could quantitatively study the fungibility and anonymity guarantees of privacy-enhancing overlays, e.g., mixers~\cite{bonneau2014mixcoin,tran2018obscuro}, stealth addresses~\cite{courtois2017stealth}, tumblers~\cite{heilman2016tumblebit,meiklejohn2018mobius,pertsev2019tornado,ruffing2014coinshuffle,seres2019mixeth}, etc., built on top of cryptocurrencies. \end{itemize}
+The two main applications that motivate the introduction of an untraceability metric are as follows. \begin{itemize} \item \textbf{Privacy-focused cryptocurrency wallet.} A user typically owns several coins (or addresses) in a cryptocurrency wallet.
+However, the coins owned by the user might have differing levels of traceability.
+A traceability measure could help users select the coin with sufficient traceability/anonymity required to perform a privacy-critical transaction as described in~\Cref{sec:applications}. \item \textbf{Benchmarking cryptocurrency and PET designs.} A traceability and anonymity metric allows us to compare the efficacy of various privacy-preserving cryptocurrency designs quantitatively, e.g., Zcash~\cite{sasson2014zerocash}, Monero~\cite{van2013cryptonote} or Dash~\cite{duffield2015dash}.
+Similarly, one could quantitatively study the traceability and anonymity guarantees of privacy-enhancing overlays, e.g., mixers~\cite{bonneau2014mixcoin,tran2018obscuro}, stealth addresses~\cite{courtois2017stealth}, tumblers~\cite{heilman2016tumblebit,meiklejohn2018mobius,pertsev2019tornado,ruffing2014coinshuffle,seres2019mixeth}, etc., built on top of cryptocurrencies. \end{itemize}